ET Speaks From Home

 wedding jewellary in 1970

-In Cantonese traditions, bride will received a pair of dragon and phoenix gold bangles from mother-in-law.
-This is to symbolise a blissful union.
+In Cantonese traditions, the bride typically receives a pair of dragon and phoenix gold bangles from her mother-in-law, symbolising a harmonious and blissful union.

 dragon and phoenix gold bangles

-So don’t feel offended if asked to give money (ang bao) at a Chinese wedding!
-What did you receive on your wedding?
+So don’t feel offended if you’re asked to give money (ang bao) at a Chinese wedding—it’s part of the culture and tradition.

 Related